ironfiste1213/real-time-forum/CHAT_FRONTEND_DOCUMENTATION.md

 ## Overview

-This document describes the complete frontend implementation of the real-time chat feature for the Real-Time Forum application.
-The chat system allows authenticated users to send and receive messages in real-time using WebSocket connections.
-The implementation focuses on frontend-only functionality (no backend yet), with a comprehensive WebSocket client, UI components, and integration with the existing SPA architecture.
+This document describes the complete frontend implementation of the real-time private messaging feature for the Real-Time Forum application.
+The messaging system allows authenticated users to send and receive private messages in real-time using WebSocket connections.
+The implementation includes a comprehensive WebSocket client, UI components for private conversations, online user tracking, and integration with the existing SPA architecture.

 ## Architecture Overview